osh1996/ArtificialIntelligenceA17/Project_1/README.txt

 Tung Truong ttruong@wpi.edu
 Chris O'Shea coshea@wpi.edu

-use python compiler on file.py to initialize search on graph.txt
+use python compiler on main.py with input graph filename as a parameter